-The Company, being resident in Mauritius, is liable to income tax in Mauritius on its chargeable income at the rate of 15 % (2019: 15%).
-The Company has received its Category 1 Global Business Licence ("GBL1") before 16th October 2017 and is grandfathered under the provisions of the Finance (Miscellaneous Provisions) Act 2018 ("FA 2018").
-As from 1st July 2021, the Company's GBL1 licence will be automatically converted to a Global Business Licence ("GBL").
-The Company will therefore operate under the current tax regime up to 30th June 2021.
+The Company, being resident in Mauritius, is liable to income tax in Mauritius on its chargeable income at the rate of 15 % (2020: 15%).
+The Company has received its Global Business Licence ("GBL") before 16th October 2017 and was grandfathered under the provisions of the Finance (Miscellaneous Provisions) Act 2018 ("FA 2018").

-Until 30th June 2021, the Company's foreign sourced income is eligible for a foreign tax credit which is computed as the higher of the Mauritian tax and the foreign tax on the respective foreign sourced income.
-The foreign tax for a GBL1 company is based on either the actual foreign tax charged by the foreign jurisdiction or a deemed foreign tax.
+Up to 30th June 2021, the Company's foreign sourced income was eligible for a foreign tax credit which is computed as the higher of the Mauritian tax and the foreign tax on the respective foreign sourced income.
+The foreign tax for a GBL company is based on either the actual foreign tax charged by the foreign jurisdiction or a deemed foreign tax.